twilio/breakout-massive-iot/README.md

-# Twilio Massive SDK
+# Twilio Breakout SDK for Massive IoT
 Twilio Massive SDK is a library that enables you to connect your cellular-connected devices to Twilio and your own back end services.

 The SDK is designed to be cross-platform, so certain integration work is needed to make it work on your device.
 If you want to get started right away, you can use our example port:

-  * [Arduino library](https://github.com/twilio/Breakout_Massive_SDK_Arduino) for [Twilio Narrowband Alfa developer kit](https://www.twilio.com/docs/wireless/quickstart/alfa-developer-kit).
+  * [Twilio Breakout SDK for Massive IoT - with Arduino support](https://github.com/twilio/Breakout_Massive_SDK_Arduino) for [Twilio Narrowband Alfa developer kit](https://www.twilio.com/docs/wireless/quickstart/alfa-developer-kit).
 Demonstrates communicating to an MQTT broker over TLS with Certificates or Username/Password.

 The library consist of the following parts arranged in respective directories under `src`: